Lizzo was a beacon of body positivity. Now her empowering image is under threat

 She’s also won the hearts of millions with her sincerity and fervent wish for fans to love themselves, no matter what they look like.
 It’s felt personal for her, Lizzo regularly addressing criticism of her weight and calling out bullies and trolls while advocating for Black women in the music industry.
 She’s also condemned racism and the marginalisation of minority groups such as the LGBT+ community.
 Her songs have similarly become sing-along anthems for those who felt seen – and heard – by her.

-While neither Lizzo nor her representative have publicly addressed the allegations, the lawsuit has sent shockwaves through her fandom and beyond.
-Many expressing their shock online are aghast at the details included in the 44-page suit, allegations that do not seem to align with the pop star they thought they knew.
+While neither Lizzo nor her representative has publicly addressed the allegations, the lawsuit has sent shockwaves through her fandom and beyond.
+Many expressing their shock online are aghast at the details included in the 44 pages, allegations that do not seem to align with the pop star they thought they knew.
 Since news of the lawsuit broke, Lizzo’s ex-colleagues, including another former dancer Courtney Holliquest, former creative director Quinn Wilson, and filmmaker Sophia Nahli Allison, have come forward to support it.

 In an Instagram Story, Allison, who was initially hired by Lizzo to direct her 2022 documentary Love, Lizzo, described the “Truth Hurts” singer as “arrogant, self-centred and unkind”.
 This description is in sharp contrast with the personality that Lizzo shares with her fanbase, which often encourages kindness and consideration for others.